 Official highschool and college transcripts are issued by the school, with a seal and signature.
 For applicants registered with an established homeschool curriculum, an official transcript from the curriculum provider is adequate.
 Other homeschooled applicants are to submit information, signed by a parent, about the curricular materials they used, listing the subjects, major texts, and grades.

-WCC requires standardized test score reports sent from the testing companies directly to the Admissions Office; please visit www.collegeboard.com or www.act.org or to request scores.
+WCC also accepts the SAT and ACT.
+WCC requires standardized test score reports be sent from the testing companies directly to the Admissions Office; please visit www.collegeboard.com or www.act.org or to request scores.
 Our code numbers are 4748 for the SAT and 5001 for the ACT.
 Applicants who take the ACT must take the ACT Writing Test.

-Score requirements: Although WCC does not have a set minimum requirement for SAT or ACT scores, these scores are an important part of the overall evaluation.
+Score requirements: Although WCC does not have a set minimum requirement for the CLT, SAT, or ACT scores, these scores are an important part of the overall evaluation.
+The average CLT score of our current students is 85.
 The average SAT score of our current students is 1282 combined; for the ACT it is 26.
 In our experience, scores above the 50% percentile in every subject area are associated with an ability to succeed academically while leaving time for enjoying the outdoor activities that are an important part of the education at WCC.

 When the application has been successfully completed and the applicant has received medical clearance, the Admissions Office will contact the applicant to set up a telephone or Skype interview.